St. George, Utah: Government

-The city of St. George has a council-manager form of government, with five representatives elected from single-member districts.
-The mayor, elected at-large, also serves as a member on the City Council.
-The Council hires a city manager to deal with regular operations.
+The city of St. George has a council-manager form of government, with five representatives elected at large.
+The mayor, also elected at large, also serves as a member on the city council.
+The council hires a city manager to deal with regular operations.
 As of January 2021, the mayor of St. George is Michele Randall.
-The city manager is Adam Lenhard.
+The city manager is John Willis.

-Council members are Jimmy Hughes, Michele Randall, Dannielle Larkin, Gregg McArthur, and Bryan Smethurst.
-City Council meetings are held on the first and third Thursdays of each month at the City Council Chambers.
+Council members are Jimmy Hughes, Dannielle Larkin, Natalie Larsen, Michelle Tanner, and Steve Kemp.
+City council meetings are held on the first and third Thursdays of each month at the city council chambers.

-The U.S. Federal Courthouse, Washington County Justice Court, Juvenile Court and the Fifth District Courthouse are downtown.
+The U.S. Federal Courthouse, Washington County Justice Court, Juvenile Court, and the Fifth District Courthouse are downtown.

 Education

 Primary and secondary education

-The city of St. George is a part of the Washington County School District.